PSKeePass/PoShKeePass/README.md

 The module currently has no suffisticated error-handling!

-PSKeePass is tested and running with the followig KeePass versions:
+PSKeePass is tested and running with the followig KeePassLib versions:

-KeePass 2.3.1
+KeePass 2.3.x

 ## Contributing
 If you would like to contribute please review the CONTRIBUTE.md file.